UST (company)

-UST, formerly known as UST Global, is an American provider of digital technology and transformation, information technology and services, headquartered in Aliso Viejo, California, United States.
+UST, formerly known as UST Global & US Technology Resources, is an American provider of digital technology and transformation, information technology and services, headquartered in Aliso Viejo, California, United States.
 It has offices in the Americas, EMEA, APAC, and India.

 History

 UST was founded by Stephen J. Ross in 1998 in Laguna Hills.

+G.A.
+Menon joined in 1999 as Non-Executive Chairman.

 In January 2004, UST acquired eBuilt Inc.

 In March 2012, Andare, a mobile applications company, was acquired by UST.

 In January 2014, UST acquired Testhouse Consultores S.A., the Spanish arm of UK-based Testhouse Limited.
 In May 2014, UST acquired Kanchi Technologies, a Milwaukee-based engineering company, and Xpanxion, a technology firm.
 Xpanxion provides cloud-based business application development, mobile application development, software testing services, and technology and business consulting.
 In July 2014, UST invested in xTV, an online TV platform, and acquired Renaissance Solutions, a Singapore-based recruitment specialist.

 In April 2015, UST acquired FogPanel to boost cloud infrastructure management.

 In September 2017, UST invested in MyDoc, a Singapore-based digital healthcare firm, to drive population-wide digital health programs, including disease management and health data tracking.

-In January 2018, Cyberpoof, a cybersecurity company of UST, acquired Bisec, an Israeli startup that created a platform to help security teams collaborate.
+In January 2018, Cyberproof, a cybersecurity company of UST, acquired Bisec, an Israeli startup that created a platform to help security teams collaborate.
 The following month, UST acquired American technology startup and Gartner Cool Vendor, Pneuron in an effort to improve its data analytics services.
 In June 2018, Temasek, Singapore’s sovereign wealth fund, invested million in UST, giving UST a billion-plus valuation.
 In September 2018, UST acquired SeviTech Systems, a chip design services firm based in Bengaluru.

 In October 2019, UST acquired SCM Accelerators to help grow its SAP business.
 In November 2019, UST acquired Contineo Health, a healthcare technology consulting firm that specializes in electronic health records (EHR), ComplyUSA, a compliance assessment and privacy automation platform, and AI startup, Cogniphi Technologies.

 In June 2020, UST invested €1.3 million in Ksubaka, a UK-based startup.
 The portfolio includes gamified tools to engage and keep customers safe post-covid.
 The following month, UST invested in Smart Software Testing Solutions, a software testing and product company, that utilizes SaaS platforms pCloudy and OpKey.
 In August 2020, UST invested in Tastry, an AI company that studies how human senses interpret product chemistry.

 In July 2022, UST invested in Well-Beat, an Israeli company focused on patient-centred behavioural artificial intelligence (AI).
 In October 2022, UST HealthProof, a UST company, acquired Advantasure.

+In August 2023, UTS acquired MobileComm, a major telecommunication company in US.